Social Media Ads Cost Breakdown: Facebook, Instagram, TikTok, and Pinterest

 3. Is there a pattern around ads that are performing well vs. ads that are missing the mark?

-Take a look at the messaging and creative asset for each ad.
+Take a look at the messaging and creative assets for each ad.
 If ads framing a product or service in one way are far outperforming those that describe or show it differently, adjust the underperformers or reallocate spend toward the winners.
 The same applies to ad types—if your video ads are on fire with engagement, but your static ads are ice cold, you might want to focus your budget on multimedia ads.

 4. When did I last evaluate my holistic ad strategy?

 As with everything in the digital world, things are constantly changing.
 What worked well for your ads six months ago may not hold true today.
-If your digital ads are struggling across platforms, it’s probably time to take a hard look at your audience targeting, budget, and overall channel strategy to create a more effective approach.
+If your digital ads are struggling across platforms, it’s probably time to take a hard look at your audience targeting, budget, and overall channel mix marketing strategy to create a more effective approach.

 5. What external factors could potentially be impacting my customers’ buying behaviors?